harystyleseze/PrivexBot/Grant.md

 **Tagline:**

-AI Chatbots Tailored for Your Business – Available 24/7 for Customer Assistance
+Private AI Chatbots Tailored for Your Business – Available 24/7 for Customer Assistance

 ---

 ### **Project Description**

-PrivexBot is a privacy-first AI chatbot platform built on the Secret Network’s cutting-edge technology.
+We intend to build PrivexBot, a privacy-first low code AI chatbot, on the Secret Network’s cutting-edge technology, Secret AI.
 Leveraging the power of Trusted Execution Environments (TEEs), it ensures that all data is processed securely and privately.
 PrivexBot enables businesses to create fully-customizable chatbots for various functions like customer support, sales assistance, and personal assistant roles.
+PrivexBot integrates three core components: privacy (Priv) through a privacy-first design, secure execution (Ex) via Trusted Execution Environment (TEE) on Secret Network, and AI chatbot capabilities (Bot).

 With integration into popular platforms like WordPress, Wix, Shopify, and messaging tools such as WhatsApp, Facebook Messenger, and Slack, PrivexBot is designed to be highly accessible.
 It also supports data import from multiple sources like websites, PDFs, DOCX files, YouTube videos, and Google Sheets, allowing businesses to easily train their bots.
-Through a user-friendly interface, businesses can deploy their bots without needing any coding skills.
+Through a user-friendly interface, businesses can customize and deploy their bots without needing any coding skills.

-The platform also integrates decentralized privacy with SNIP-20 token-based smart contracts to track usage and payments, making it a unique blend of AI, privacy, and blockchain.
+The platform will also integrate secret smart contracts for tracking usage and payments via Secret coin and SNIP-20 tokens, combining the power of AI with decentralized privacy and monetization.

 ---